Open Menu

 BMJ Journals

-For the years 2023 and 2024, a consortial publish-and-read agreement has been reached with the publisher BMJ.
+For the year 2025, a consortial publish-and-read agreement has been reached with the publisher BMJ.
 This gives Charité scientists several advantages.
 You have read-only access to the publisher's journals and can publish open access in selected hybrid journals.

 You are eligible for publishing if: